 Resuscitate patients in cardiac arrest while rewarming to a core temperature of 32oC before terminating resuscitation efforts, unless the patient’s chest is frozen or there is ice filling the airway.

 Complications of rewarming

 The patient’s temperature may decrease during rewarming (called afterdrop) as peripheral vessels dilate and increase return of cool blood from extremities to the core.
 Rewarming shock (hypotension) may occur as rewarming causes vasodilatation.
-Rewarming can also drop pH, electrolyte imbalances, and coagulopathy.
+Rewarming can also drop pH and cause electrolyte imbalances and coagulopathy.

 Frostbite: Immediately immerse the affected area in warm water (37-39oC).
 Remove constricting clothing and jewelry.
 Consult surgical services for exploration and debridement, though amputation is usually delayed until the gangrenous tissue has clearly demarcated, a process often taking months.
 Treatment includes ibuprofen as an anti-inflammatory agent, tetanus toxoid, elevation of the affected area, and narcotic analgesia.
 A potential new therapy is the administration of tissue plasminogen activator to improve perfusion and decrease the incidence of amputation.
 Observe for the development of compartment syndrome in severe cases.
 Hypothermia should be treated first before frostbite.

 Trench foot: Keep feet warm, clean, and dry.
 Elevate the extremity.